metamn/its-csongor/_site/README.md

 - this portfolio item will be based mostly on tablet and iphone mockups

+#### The OCCRP example

+- lots of mobile and tablet mockups inherited from previous attempts

+- two laptop and two dekstop mockups added

+- we start with 21 mockups

 ### Screenshot taking

 - Google Chrome with Nimbus Screenshot